 Paul Wiessmeyer graduated from the world-renowned violinmaking school in Mittenwald, Germany in 1981.
 Subsequently he worked at the shops of Hans Weisshaar and Robert Cauer in Los Angeles before opening his own shop in LA in 1986.
 Since 1991 he has owned and operated Paul Wiessmeyer Violins in Boston, Massachusetts, a full-service shop specializing in repair, service, sound adjustments, and sales of violins, violas, and celli.
 He has won several gold medals for his instruments at the H. Wienawski competition and the violin making competition of the Violin Society of America.
 His clients include symphony players, professional musicians, conservatory students, and schools.
 He is a member of the American Federation of Violin & Bowmakers and the Violin Society of America.

 Andy Bennett has been a professional woodworker for over 30 years and currently maintains the string instruments for the Nantucket community music center.
-He is returning to the Violin Institute for his fifth season.
+He is returning to the Institute for his eighth season.

 Randy Kellogg has many years' experience repairing and restoring violins and currently works at Welker Guitar Company building handcrafted archtop guitars.
 He has made his own planes and other tools such as scrapers, knives, and clamps.